StackExchange/dnscontrol/documentation/notifications.md

 # Notifications

-DNSControl has build in support for notifications when changes are made.
-This allows you to post messages in team chat, or send emails when dns changes are made.
+DNSControl includes built-in support for notifications, enabling you to post messages in team chats or send emails whenever DNS changes occur, with the functionality implemented in the [notifications package](https://github.com/StackExchange/dnscontrol/tree/main/pkg/notifications).

-Notifications are written in the [notifications package](https://github.com/StackExchange/dnscontrol/tree/main/pkg/notifications), and is a really simple interface to implement if you want to add new types or destinations.

 ## Configuration